saidinesh5/ModularMadness/README.md

 The Program comprises of three parts:

-  1) CommandListener
+  1) CommandParser
   -------------------

   This is the command parser class which parses the input one line at a time And executes it using an instance of the Engine class.

-  The CommandListener currently supports the following commands:
+  The CommandParser currently supports the following commands:

     a) "module <name> <type>"